betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 Regardless of origin, the terminology has become *pervasive* throughout scientific computing as well.
 It appears in many HPC/CSE contexts such as [slide surfaces](https://abaqus-docs.mit.edu/2017/English/SIMACAEITNRefMap/simaitn-c-contactpairform.htm), [shell-solid element interfacing](https://www.dynasupport.com/tutorial/contact-modeling-in-ls-dyna/contact-types), [parallel runtime execution models](http://charm.cs.uiuc.edu/research/masterSlave), [periodic boundary conditions](https://www.researchgate.net/figure/Master-slave-set-up-for-periodic-boundary-conditions-on-VE-with-a-non-periodic-mesh-see_fig3_320079614), [file systems](https://activemq.apache.org/shared-file-system-master-slave) and [hard drive technology](https://computer.howstuffworks.com/ide.htm), [grid computing](https://sites.cs.ucsb.edu/~rich/publications/shao-hcw.pdf), and [graph traversal](https://dl.acm.org/doi/abs/10.1145/3350546.3352536) to name just a few.

-On the one hand, the terminology is often used, however imprudently, as a metaphor to hint at some basic aspects of an algorithm.
+On the one hand, `master/slave` terminology is often used, however imprudently, as a metaphor to hint at some basic aspects of an algorithm.
 On the other hand, the metaphor often fails miserably in conveying even the basics *accurately*.

 For example, in modern slide surface algorithms where two objects come into *contact* and interact along a shared boundary (e.g. a tire rolling along a road), the object designated as a `master` typically does not actually have the effect of dictating the behavior of any other object designated as a `slave`.